msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 Device Management
 - Some non-local aspects of device management (e.g. space (home), groups, automation) are only partially manageable via TRIGGER + Automation.
 If you want advanced applications in these areas, using CloudAPI must be necessary.
-- Some management operations (like add/remove/rename devices, create/modify automation, etc...) actually are performed using a Tuya APP (SmartLife).
+- Some operations (like add/remove/rename devices, create/modify automation, etc...) actually are performed using a Tuya APP (SmartLife).
 If you want to do thems in a custom application, you need to use CloudAPI.

 > _In conclusion, I believe it is useful to insert a new communication channel (core_OPENAPI) into TuyaDEAMON via OpenAPI calls, to be used only in essential cases, to minimize the dependence of TuyaDAEMON on the evolution and strategy of Tuya._